Penetanguishene, Ontario, Canada: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types A and B. Check that you get the correct type.
-The majority of adapters available online are just plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
+A plug adapter that supports outlet types A and B. Take care to pick the correct kind.
+Most adapters on sale are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
 This one is sufficent for most countries.

-If you see the Penetanguishene Centennial Museum, wear museum-appropriate clothing and take:
+If you go to the Penetanguishene Centennial Museum, wear museum-appropriate clothing and take:

 November